mmistakes/minimal-mistakes/_posts/reads/2017-04-12-bad-feminist-by-roxane-gay.md

 Roxane Gay writes in a casual, intellectual, and engaging manner that keeps your attention.
-The essays challenge your presumptions, often with dry wit and in-depth analysis derived from her education, observations and life experiences.
+The essays challenge your presumptions, often with dry wit and in-depth analysis derived from her education, observations, and life experiences.
 Her biographical stories and anecdotes are entertaining and enlightening, allowing you to empathize with her various experiences.